gakalmar/Notes/55_DevOps_CICD_Jenkins.md

                         - `echo "$DOCKER_PASSWORD" | docker login -u "$DOCKER_ID" --password-stdin`
                 - Push the images

-- Deployment to AWS Elastic Beanstalk:
+- Deployment to `AWS Elastic Beanstalk`:
     - `Create a Dockerrun.aws.json` file - this will be the instructions file for AWS (similar to docker-compose, but instead of *services*, we will have *container definitions*):
         - We already have the images uploaded to DockerHub, so we are just managing these
         - The documentation we will use is here: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definitions